Cold Corrugation: What It Is, How It Works, and Why It Matters

 • Manufacturers targeting low-carbon packaging

-• On-demand or decentralized production environments
+• On-demand or decentralised production environments

 Cold Corrugation in Practice